 For the best result, iron the patches one by one to the shirt to ensure it is appropriately aligned.

 - Preheat the iron to the hottest setting without steam and place the shirt on a hard, flat, pressing surface.

 - Using the preheated iron, preheat the area by pressing down for 20 seconds or until the area where you will place the patch feels hot (this helps with adherence).

 - Position the patch and cover the design with a thin pressing cloth.

 - Press straight down, holding for 30-40 seconds with constant pressure (do not move the iron back and forth), then turn the shirt inside out and repeat ironing on the inside part of the shirt.

 - Repeat the process until all patches are attached to the shirt.
 Let it cool, and have fun wearing it on an Easter egg hunt.

 4. Super Simple Felt Basket With Patches

 Are you hosting an Easter party or an Easter egg hunt this year?
 If yes, this super simple felt basket DIY would be a fun project for you and the kids.
-Kids can decorate their own basket with patches and then take it out for the Easter egg hunt.
+Kids can decorate their baskets with patches and take them out for the Easter egg hunt.